 The second, equally dramatic element in the room is the velvet shower curtain.

-Mounting the the acrylic rod to the ceiling expands the room adding drama to the ho-hum shower surround.
+But, mounting this show-stopping acrylic rod to the ceiling expands the room adding drama to the ho-hum shower surround.
 The striking, understated elegance of the acrylic rod become the jewelry in the room.

 Why did you mount a rod to the ceiling ?